 Although tile was available in a range of hues, when it came to creating the vintage 1950s bathroom tile design ideas homeowners wanted, the most popular colors were the ones shown here.

 See a Scholz Mark 58, a marvelous mid-century modern home built in 1958.
 From the blue bathroom to the wooden wall paneling, every inch of this reinterpreted California Ranch house screams retro… and we love it.

-Flair ranges have a revolutionary new design to glorify your present kitchen without built-in expense!
-Combines twin, glass-fronted ovens and new, slide-in cooking top in one cabinet.
+Flair ranges glorify your present kitchen without built-in expense!
+Combines twin, glass-fronted ovens and a slide-in drawer-style stove.

 Get some retro decorating advice and see floors from 1950s homes featuring creatively striped and checkerboard flooring patterns with two or more colors.

 These desks from a 1959 vintage office furniture catalog fit the interior decorating needs for businesses of the era: modernist styles, contemporary materials, muted colors, and no-nonsense design.

 See seven different styles of 1960s vacation cabins or second homes that were popular with DIYers in the middle of the 20th century!